GFBionde/flutterCRUD/README.md

 # Flutter CRUD

-<br/> CRUD made with Material Flutter.
+<br/> CRUD Application made with Material Flutter.

 <br/> 1.
 This project doesn't contains a database connection, only dummy data!
 <br/> 2.
 All the comments were all written in PT-BR!